gofractally/psibase/doc/psidk/src/concepts/disk-storage.md

 Infrastructure providers may peer to any other IPFS client who claims to hold a file for which a CID exists in an irreversible block.
 By default, an IP will only peer download a file from a party who is either a current active infrastructure provider or a third-party who has posted a bond sufficient to cover the cost of the bandwidth needed to transfer the file.

+In order for a bond to be sufficient to cover the download of any particular file, it must be greater than or equal to the number of IPs in the active set multiplied by the cost of the bandwidth to transfer the file.
+This is because the file may be transferred to the entire IP set before it is discovered that the file was fraudulent, and therefore a fraudulent file can waste `file_size * nr_active_ip_set` total bandwidth.

 After any download, if the file verification fails (the content hash doesn't match the CID), then an IP can blacklist the client and report the download failure.
 If 2/3rds of active IPs report a download failure for the same client, the client's bond is automatically burned.
 If the client belongs to an IP candidate, that candidate is automatically unregistered.
-If the client belongs to an active IP, they are removed from the active set and unregistered. <span style="color:red"> Shouldn't a client's bond size need to be (2/3rds active set size * bandwidth cost)?
-Since it could consume 2/3rds set size bandwidth as each IP attempts to peer before being confirmed fraudulent.</span>
+If the client belongs to an active IP, they are removed from the active set and unregistered.

 This capability allows anyone to run their own node to save on upload bandwidth costs.
 Since, if they are honest, the BPs will be able to peer the file from the user without a problem, their bond is never slashed, and they don't have to pay for the regular upload bandwidth fee incurred by executing a traditional upload.
 This helps decrease the load on the active IP set and further decentralize service provision by introducing third-parties who host files and service peering requests from the active validator set.